itsamananand29/webpacks-project/README.md

 We can seperate the dev and production environment and the merge them usig webpack-merge.
 We create a common config files , a dev config file and a production config file and add configurations accrodingy.

+html-loader:
+any time it find an image in template it is required (ie. require('image.png');)

+We need to give a path and a rule for the images files to be handled

+When do the cache busting the problem is that each time anything is changed inside the code a new file is created .
+But the old file is not deleted .
+To clear the old files we use clean-webpack-plugin.